Jungle de Ikou!: Characters

 Natsumi is a ten-year-old schoolgirl who is given an ancient sculpture by her father.
-In a dream, the God of Earth, Ahem, appears before her and teaches her a special dance that allows her to transform into the beautiful spirit known as Mii (pronounced "May" in the dub).

-Through a very bouncy and suggestive dance, Natsumi can transform into the voluptuous Mii (ミィ), a spirit of flowers, fertility, and reproduction.
+In a dream, the God of Earth, Ahem, appears before her and teaches her a special dance that allows her to transform into Mii (ミィ), a spirit of flowers, fertility, and reproduction.
 Her large breasts represent and contain Earth's life-giving energy.
-Mii can also enlarge her whole body to giant size when needed, which causes her breasts to grow larger proportionally as she does in size.
+Mii can also enlarge her whole body to giant size when needed, which causes her breasts to grow larger proportionally.